List of biotech founders and drug hunters who were unlikely to succeed (and yet they did)

 Robert Swanson (Genentech)

-3. Cold-mailed (mailed!)
-Boyer to be his co-founder before there was any such thing as academia-industry collaboration (the story goes that this was the first time biologist interacted with a VC).
-Received a lot of backlash and bad press for doing academic-industry partnerships.
+- Cold-mailed Boyer to be his co-founder before there was any such thing as academia-industry collaboration

 Robert Duggan (Pharmacyclics)

-2. Started buying out stock of a biotech company that was literally about to get delisted.
-Overtook it when it failed all of its key clinical trials.
+- Started buying out stock of a biotech company that was literally about to get delisted

-3. It didn’t have anything viable in the pipeline and had no cash to develop new things, let alone run clinical trials.
+- It didn't have anything viable in the pipeline and had no cash to develop new things

 Larry Bock (Illumina)